tsloughter/DSA-Chapter-Starter-Theme/README.md

 If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/dsausa/DSA-Chapter-Starter-Theme/issues/new).

-`This is a highly-experiemntal repo, please be advised`
+*This is a highly experimental repo, please be advised!*

 # Credits
 - Original Work: [Vangelis Tzortzis](https://github.com/srekoble)